-Current and former residents have been contacted by the Ministry of Health by mail and email to participate in a voluntary community health survey.
-Questions focus on risk factors for breast cancer, endometrial cancer and lung cancer.
+The Ministry of Health contacted current and former residents mid-2019 by mail and email to participate in a voluntary community health survey.
+Questions focused on risk factors for breast cancer, endometrial cancer and lung cancer.

-Topic areas and examples of information requested in the questionnaire include:
+Topic areas and examples of information requested in the questionnaire included:

 - demographic information: sex, date of birth, and history of residency in the area